isabella232/cloud-portal-documentation/docs/securing_credentials.md

 ### Configuration

-It is mandatory to install the git hooks for **every repo** that you wish to use with git secrets --install.
+It is mandatory to install the git hooks for **every repo** that you wish to use with `git secrets --install`.

 Here's a quick example of how to ensure a git repository is scanned for secrets on each commit: